cjyuan/cyf-notes/ITP-Onboarding-PR.md

 ---

-VSCode's "Format Document" feature can help us format our code for better readability and consistency.
-To use the feature, right-click inside the code editor and select the option.
-Please note that if there are syntax errors in the code, the "Prettier" extension may not format HTML code properly.

 ---
 When a wireframe is provided, our implementation should closely reflect its appearance and layout to ensure consistency with design expectations.
 You're off to a solid start, but the main purpose of implementing a wireframe is to translate structure and functionality, not final visual design.
 Visual design is usually handled by UI/graphic designers after the wireframe phase.
 To better align with the wireframe, here are a few areas where the layout and appearance could be refined: